 Industrial designer Yves Béhar of fuseproject has created a range of spectacles that will be distributed free to children in Mexico.
-Update: this project is included in Dezeen Book of Ideas, which is on sale now for £12.

 The VerBien ("see well") project is designed to overcome the stigma of wearing glasses and help the estimated half a million Mexican children with poor eyesight who enter the school system each year.

 The glasses, produced by Mexican eyeglass manufacturer Augen, feature two-part plastic frames that are "almost unbreakable".

 SEE BETTER TO LEARN BETTER: YVES BÉHAR DESIGNS EYEWEAR FOR THE DEVELOPING WORLD

 Yves Béhar and his fuseproject design team that created the One Laptop Per Child XO Laptop will launch a new program in partnership with the Mexican Government to design and give away free eyeglasses to disadvantaged children in the states of Mexico on a yearly basis.